IIPLA News

 Vietnam Urges United States to Recognize Progress in Intellectual Property Protection

-Vietnam’s Ministry of Foreign Affairs has requested that the United States provide an objective and balanced assessment of Vietnam’s efforts in intellectual property protection.
-The call comes after the US named Vietnam a 'Priority Foreign Country' in its annual global IP protection and enforcement report.
-Vietnamese…
+Vietnam has formally requested that the United States deliver an objective and balanced evaluation of its efforts and achievements in the field of intellectual property (IP) protection.
+The statement was made by Pham Thu Hang, spokesperson for Vietnam’s Ministry of Foreign Affairs, on May 1 in response to the US government’s recent designation of Vietnam as a “Priority Foreign Country” in its annual report on global IP protection and enforcement.

 Share This Article